• Skip to primary navigation

 • Place the breadcrumbs on a large plate.

-• Take a dessertspoonful of the mixture, form a croquette shape by hand and coat with breadcrumbs.
+• Shape - take a dessertspoonful of the mixture, form a croquette shape by hand and coat with breadcrumbs.
 Repeat with the rest of the mixture.

 • Chill for a minimum of 30 minutes.

-• Heat some olive oil in a large frying pan.
-Cook in batches a few at a time, turning regularly so that they cook evenly.
-Place the cooked croquettes in the oven until they are all cooked and you are ready to serve.
+• Cook - Heat some olive oil in a large frying pan.
+Cook in batches a few at a time for a few minutes until they are hot in the centre and golden on the outside.
+Turn regularly so that they cook evenly.
+Place the cooked croquettes in the oven to keep them warm until all the croquettes are cooked.

 Nutrition